-Finance Act 2016 introduced a reduction in the UK corporation tax rate to 17% from 1 April 2020.
+The Finance Act 2016 introduced a reduction in the corporation tax rate to 17% from 1 April 2020.
 However, this rate deduction was reversed in the UK Budget in March 2020.

 The UK government announced in it's budget on 3 March 2021 that it would increase the main rate of corporation tax from 19% to 25% with effect from 1 April 2023.
 Since the proposed change was not substantively enacted by the balance sheet date, the effect has not been reflected in these financial statements.
-The budget changes had no impact on deferred tax.